bjheinen/LiquidDiffract/README.md

 The source code is directly available [here](https://github.com/bjheinen/LiquidDiffract/archive/master.zip)

-We still recommend pip for installing from a local directory.
+You can also use pip to install from a local directory.
-*(Invoke setup.py directly at your own risk!)*

 <details><summary><b>Development installation</b></summary>